RedDocMD/SAMS/test-plan/api-test-plan.md

 - Pass the id as param and perform the request
 - Deserialize the Ticket from the response JSON
 - Compare the ticket obtained to be same as the original ticket

+### DELETE - /tickets/{id}

+Deletes a particular ticket

+- Take the id of a ticket that has been pre-populated
+- Pass the id as param and perform the request
+- Deserialize the response JSON to get DeleteResult
+- Check isDeleted() to be *true* and refundAmount() to be *price - 5*.
+- Call GET /tickets to get all the tickets.
+- Check that the deleted ticket is not present in the list

+### GET - /tickets/by_user/{id}

+Gets all tickets of a user

+- Take the id of the User object whose tickets have been pre-populated
+- Pass the id as params and perform the request
+- Deserialize the response JSON to get the list of Tickets
+- Check that this is same as the orignal list of Tickets

+### GET - /tickets/by_show/{id}

+Gets all tickets of a show

+- Take the id of the Show object whose tickets have been pre-populated
+- Pass the id as params and perform the request
+- Deserialize the response JSON to get the list of Tickets
+- Check that this is same as the orignal list of Tickets